latitude-dev/latitude/README.md

 This will create a dashboard with a line chart and a table displaying the data fetched from the `titles` and `titles-agg` queries.

 This dashboard can be accessed by navigating to `http://localhost:3000/queries`.

 To pass parameters to the queries, add them to the URL as query parameters.
 For example: `http://localhost:3000/queries?start_year=2000&end_year=2020`.

+Another option is to use our `<Input>` component to create a form that allows users to input parameters.
+Find out more about this in the [documentation](https://docs.latitude.so/views/components/inputs/text).

 ### Embedding a standalone dashboard